MaxDronCode/WaterBill/README.md

    ```bash
    java -jar your-project.jar
    ```
+> [!NOTE]
-- Another option is to import the repository into your favorite IDE.
+> Another option is to import the repository into your favorite IDE.
 For optimal import and execution, it is recommended to use IntelliJ with Gradle

 <a id="execution"></a>
-# Project Execution
+# 🖥 Project Execution
 Run the project and follow the on-screen instructions.

 <img src="img/fullExecution.png" alt="CodeImage3" width="600"/>

+> [!NOTE]
-Don't worry if you enter the data incorrectly; the application has everything planned for that.
+> Don't worry if you enter the data incorrectly; the application has everything planned for that.

 <img src="img/errors.png" alt="CodeImage3" width="600"/>